mogenslund/liquid/README.md

 I have been using Emacs for many years.
 I have tweaked it a lot and implemented modes, to simulate the Vim way of switching between insert mode and normal mode for navigation.
 I like being able to use the whole keyboard for navigation.
 As you will see in the video below, I am very inspired by Emacs and Vim, but I have chosen not to try to copy or re-implement Emacs or Vim.
 I have only stolen the features that I need or like.
 I hope others will just create plugins or extensions to make the editor support other features that they like.

 ![Liquid Text Editor](liquid01.png)

-I could tell a lot about the editor, but I think you should see the video below for a demonstration.

-## Technical video explaining the core data structure of the editor
-This video is for technical minded people to get a view of the inside of the construction of the editor.
-Useful for understanding the idea behind the editor or as inspiration for similar projects or extensions of this: [slider01](https://drive.google.com/file/d/0B5Au3PxHCmgBNjJodzNjQ2w4c2M/view?usp=sharing)

 ## Use cases
  * <b>Tight integration</b> with Clojure code.
 It should be easy to have the same code executed from within the editor as well as outside.
 Using a real language for extensions provides a great advantage compared to a "home made" extension language, that only fits the specific editor.